stoeps13/connections-doc/source/admin/install/t_OM_install_Starter_Stack.md

 -   Any required persistent volumes for the Starter Stack chosen are created.
 You can check persistent volumes at https://ipaddressofmaster:/8443/\#/storage/pvcs/
 -   Hybridcloud zip file is extracted.

+    !!! note
-    **Note:** The path to the install file is in the extracted folder at /microservices/hybridcloud/install.sh.
+    The path to the install file is in the extracted folder at /microservices/hybridcloud/install.sh.
 If you extracted the zip to a folder called hybrid, the path to the installer would be hybrid/microservices/hybridcloud/install.sh.
 For this section, we will use hybrid/microservices/hybridcloud/install.sh in examples.

 1. On the ICp master server, provide the Starter Stack you want to install to the installation script to install the images needed for your services.
 Starter stack components are listed in the topic [Installing Component Pack services](c_OM_install_starter_stacks.md).